poezio/poezio/doc/source/commands.rst

         Add the given JID to the given group (if the group does not exist, it will be created).
-If no jid is provided, the currently selected item on the roster (resource or JID) will be used.
+If no jid is provided, the currently selected item on the contact list (resource or JID) will be used.

     /groupmove